Frequently Asked Questions

 Then, simply go to our Open a Fixed Rate Bond page and enter your details.

-If you have any further questions contact our Personal Savings Team.
+If you have any further questions contact our UK customer service team.

 Back to Top

 If you are a taxpayer, tax at the lower rate is already deducted from your interest.
-If your application is in a sole name, and you are exempt from paying tax on your interest, you must fully complete and return an Inland Revenue R85 form.
-If your application is in joint names, and you are both exempt from paying tax on your interest, you must each fully complete and return an individual Inland Revenue R85 form.
+If your application is in a sole name, and you are exempt from paying tax on your interest, you must fully complete and return an Inland Revenue Form R85.
+If your application is in joint names, and you are both exempt from paying tax on your interest, you must each fully complete and return an individual Inland Revenue Form R85.

-If your application is in joint names, but only one party is exempt from paying tax on your interest, we can pay part of your interest net and part gross, providing the exempt party has fully completed and returned an Inland Revenue R85 form.
+If your application is in joint names, but only one party is exempt from paying tax on your interest, we can pay part of your interest net and part gross, providing the exempt party has fully completed and returned an Inland Revenue Form R85.

-Inland Revenue R85 tax forms are available from the Inland Revenue website: http://www.inlandrevenue.gov.uk/menus/otherforms.htm or by phoning our Personal Savings Team on 0845 455 22 22.
+Inland Revenue Form R85 is available from the Inland Revenue website: http://www.inlandrevenue.gov.uk/menus/otherforms.htmor by phoning our UK customer service team on 0845 455 22 22.

 Back to Top